mattewlondono22/nlp-final-demo/REPORT.md

 3. Gradio makes it super fast to build a user-friendly NLP demo, even without a heavy backend.

 ### Future Improvements
-1. Train a custom model or fine-tune a RoBERTa-based sentiment classifier on nuanced, paradoxical data.
+1. Train a custom model on nuanced, paradoxical data to potentially improve accuracy
-2. Expand the app to show a full probability breakdown (positive, negative, neutral) and visual graphs.
-3. Handle multi-sentence or long-text sentiment with models like text-classification instead of just sentiment-analysis.
+2. Add visualizations to better show confidence intervals and sentiment breakdowns
+3. Implement multi-sentence analysis capabilities
+4. Add more detailed explanations of the model's reasoning

 ## ✅ Final Deliverables
 - Live Demo Link (provided)